 In January 2016, Jon Steinberg, Ex-president of BuzzFeed and Ex-CEO of Daily Mail, launched Cheddar Inc. Though Steinberg launched it, the term “Cheddar” was coined by Bryan Goldberg, Founder of Bustle.

-“Cheddar is a post-cable TV network which uses modern cloud-based infrastructure to shoot, live stream, and stream the network.”
+“Cheddar is a post-cable TV network that uses modern cloud-based infrastructure to shoot, live stream, and stream the network.”

 –Jon Steinberg (Src)

 During its initial days, the editors of Bustle, an American Women’s magazine, sent the video content for the channel.
 Every day, Bustle editors sent at least 10 articles to Steinberg who was the anchor of Cheddar at that time, shortlisted 3 to 4 articles to focus on for the day.

 The next question came in the mind of Steinberg was, where to distribute the content and how to reach an audience?

 At first, the publisher wanted to go for native advertising.
 But it couldn’t make it possible as Cheddar wasn’t well established and had no source of getting revenue at that time.
 Luckily, this was the time when Facebook Live came into light.

 Steinberg knew Facebook has billions of users and thought it would be best for the channel to promote its video-content on Facebook since it would be a little bit cheaper than other modes of bringing traffic to the site.

 So, Steinberg reached Facebook and streamed its first live-video of one hour on Cheddar.com and then, Facebook.

 The startup received its first round of funding ($3M) from Lightspeed and Snapchat’s Jeremy Liew (Src).
 The amount received from this investment helped Cheddar to expand its reach and make a bet on the channel.

-The publisher added a separate section with a paywall that made users buy a subscription plan of $6.99/month to watch full video-content program and dive deep.
+The publisher added a separate section with a paywall that made users buy a subscription plan of $6.99/month to watch a full video-content program and dive deep.
 Although small clips were free for the visitors on Facebook, full-length content was available only for its paid subscribers.